frederic-perez/AmE-dictionary/data/idioms.md

 __step aside__ :dart:
 __step back__ :two: __2__ By extension, to withdraw or remove oneself from something, often in order to consider it from a broader or more objective perspective. _You’re too focused on this project.
 You need to step back and consider the bigger picture of the whole company._
 __step down__
-__step in__ :dart::four: To enter into some position, activity, or situation to intervene or improve it.
+__step in__ :dart::five: To enter into some position, activity, or situation to intervene or improve it.
 __step on it__
 __step up__ :nine: __1__ To increase, improve, or hasten something.
 In this usage, a noun or pronoun can be used between “step” and “up.” _We plan to step production up by nearly 75% over the next six months._ _I’m trying to step up my output ahead of tomorrow’s deadline._ __2__ To give extra effort or take on additional responsibilities, especially when doing so is critical. _Someone will need to step up and lead this project now that Dylan has resigned._
 __steppingstone__ :three: Some situation, circumstance, or experience that serves to assist one in reaching or progressing toward a goal or desired outcome.